Hispanic and Latino Americans: Race and ethnicity

+Over 42% of Hispanic Americans identify as "some other race".
+Of all Americans who checked the box "Some Other Race", 97 percent were Hispanic.
+These Hispanics make up 26,225,882 people or 42.2% of the Hispanic population.

+Over half of the "two or more races" respondents were Hispanics.
+These Hispanics make up 20,299,960 people or 32.7% of the Hispanic population.

+The largest numbers of Black Hispanics are from the Spanish Caribbean islands and Central America, including the Cuban, Haitian, Honduran, Panamanian, Dominican, and Puerto Rican communities.

 In Puerto Rico, people have some Native Indigenous American ancestry as well as European and Canary Islander ancestry.
 There's also a population of predominantly African descent as well as populations of Native American descent as well as those with intermixed ancestries.
 Cubans are mostly of Iberian and Canary Islander ancestry, with some heritage from Native Indigenous Caribbean.
-There are also populations of black Sub-Saharan ancestry and multi-racial people.
+There are also populations of Black Sub-Saharan ancestry and multi-racial people.
 The race and culture of each Hispanic country and their United States diaspora differs by history and geography.

 Welch and Sigelman found, as of the year 2000, lower interaction between Latinos of different nationalities (such as between Cubans and Mexicans) than between Latinos and non-Latinos.
-This is a reminder that while they are often treated as such, Latinos in the United States are not a monolith, and often view their own ethnic or national identity as vastly different than that of other Latinos.
+This is a reminder that while they are often treated as such, Latinos in the United States are not a monolith, and often view their own ethnic or national identity as vastly different from that of other Latinos.

-Persons of Mexican heritage represent the bulk of the U.S. Hispanic population.
-Most Mexican Americans already with a multi-generational presence in the USA predating the 1970s are of predominantly mixed Native Indigenous American groups and to a lesser extent Iberians, while most recent Mexican Americans that have migrated or descend from migrants to the United States post-1980s are of predominantly Native American descent with varying levels of European admixture, with the rest are of predominantly European (most especially Iberian) descent with varying levels of Native American admixture.

-Official sources report that the racial makeup of Hispanic subgroups from the countries Uruguay, Cuba, and Chile have the highest proportion, for their respective countries, of Hispanics in the US self-identifying as white – though in raw numbers the highest number of white Hispanics in the United States are Mexican Americans.
-As a result of their racial diversity, Hispanics form an ethnicity sharing a language (Spanish) and cultural heritage, rather than a race.
-The phenomenon of biracial people who are predominantly of European descent identifying as white is not limited to Hispanics or Spanish speakers but is also common among English speakers as well: researchers found that most white Americans with less than 28 percent African-American ancestry say they are white; above that threshold, people tended to describe themselves as African-American.
+Genetics

+An automosal DNA study published in 2019, focusing specifically on Native American ancestry in different ethnic/racial groups within the US, found that self-identified Hispanic Americans had a higher average amount of Native American ancestry compared to Black and non-Hispanic White Americans.
+On average, Hispanic Americans were found to be 52% European, around 38% Native American, and less than 10% African.
+However, these results, being an average of the entire Hispanic population, vary sharply between individuals and between regions.
+Hispanic participants from the West Coast and West South Central regions, where the Hispanic population is predominantly Mexican-American, had an average of 43% Native American ancestry.
+On the other hand, those from the Mid-Atlantic region, where the Hispanic population is predominantly of Puerto Rican or Dominican descent, averaged only 11% Native American ancestry.